LukeDWaller99/MEng-a-boys/Reciever-Main/README.md

 1. [ ] Microcontroller
 	1. [ ] NUCELO-L432KC
 2. [ ] Inputs
+	1. [ ] Sensor for detecting how full the basket is
+	2. [ ] Battery Level detector
 3. [ ] Outputs
+	1. [ ] 4 BLDC Motors for locomotion
+	2. [ ] 2 H-Bridges for conveyer belt
 4. [ ] Power
 	1. [ ] Power Indicator LEDs
 	2. [ ] Battery Powered